 Chip Brienza has been a familiar voice on the air in Greater Washington for over two decades: first at the former WGMS, and since 2007 with Classical WETA, where he currently hosts weekend afternoons.

-Chip Brienza came to Classical WETA 90.9 FM after more than 14 years as a familiar voice on former classical music station WGMS.
-A native New Yorker, he came to Washington while serving as an Air Force linguist assigned to the National Security Agency.
+A native New Yorker, he came to Washington D.C. while serving as an Air Force linguist assigned to the National Security Agency.
 While there, he also became a traveling chef of sorts, demonstrating culinary talents in the homes of friends and colleagues, sometimes with unexpected results - he once made an exploding lasagna, but that's another story.

-An actor and singer as well as a broadcaster, Brienza's film credits include Twelve Monkeys with Bruce Willis and John Waters' Serial Mom.
-On television, Brienza has guest starred on Matlock, co-starred with Avery Brooks in A Man Called Hawk, and played reporter Ross Nichols in the NBC series Homicide.
-He appears in HBO's The Wire and an action scene with Michael Douglas in the film, The Sentinel.
+An actor and singer as well as a broadcaster, Brienza's film credits include Twelve Monkeys, The Sentinel, and Serial Mom.
+On television, Brienza has appeared on Matlock, A Man Called Hawk, Homicide, and The Wire.

-When not performing, Brienza is renovating a 160-year old house in a small town on the Old National Road.
-In his spare time he gardens; when there's no time to spare he just weeds.
+When not performing, Brienza is renovating a 170-year old house in a small town on the Old National Road.
+In his spare time he gardens; when there's no time to spare, he just weeds.